 – Mary S.

-At the end of July, both Paradise and Sunrise are going to have beautiful fields of wildflowers.
+At the end of July, both Paradise and Sunrise are likely to have beautiful fields of wildflowers.
 And both of these sides of the mountain (Sunrise on Rainier’s east-facing slope, Paradise on the west slope) are equally awesome for wildflowers.
 The “peak” for wildflowers (usually a two or three-week period) varies from year to year at each location and is dependent on a few factors, including the density of the winter snowpack and the spring and summer temperatures.
 Sunrise peaks earlier than Paradise, so on a typical year at the end of July, Sunrise may be peaking or nearing the end of its peak, while Paradise might be just getting the fireworks show started.

 If you reserve a campsite at Ohanapecosh campground, you’ll be in easy distance of both Sunrise and Paradise.
 That way, depending on how our snow year shakes out (at this point the snowpack is lower than average so wildflower peaks will be on the early side) you will be able to find out which place is better for wildflowers during your visit and go there.
 I think Ohanapecosh gives you more flexibility.
 I also think it’s a prettier campground set in a more beautiful landscape.

 Hope this helps!
 Enjoy your camping and hiking trip to Mt.
 Rainier!